dappforce/subsocial-parachain/pallets/free-proxy/README.md

 This pallet works using the following method:
 - User calls `FreeProxy::add_free_proxy(....)`.
 - The pallet will check if the user have no proxy defined before.
-- if so the pallet sets a temporary storage flag so deposits are overridden to zero, and calls `Proxy::add_proxy(....)`.
+- If so the pallet sets a temporary storage flag so deposit are overridden to zero, and calls `Proxy::add_proxy(....)`.
 - When proxy pallet tries to calculate deposit it will result to zero
 - After proxy is added FreeProxy removes the flag so depoists can be calculated